xuziping/ApiHelper/README.md

 5. Import APIs into Postman

-		Open Postman tool and click the Import button，please choose __autoAPI/postman/postman.json to upload.
+		Open Postman tool and click the Import button，please choose "__autoAPI/postman/postman.json" to upload.

+		For now, it just generates JSON format request data and not support FORM data type.

+6. apidoc

+		The default ApiDoc folder is called "final".

+7. markdown

+		All markdown files are under "__autoAPI/markdown/" by default.
+Please copy the content into your wiki.

 ## Configuration ##

 	# Necessary setting
-    # Please set your project/module home here
+    # Please set your project/module home directory here
-	# It would be great when "$modulePath/src/main/java" and "$modulePath/target/classes" folders exist.
+	# It would be nice if "$modulePath/src/main/java" and "$modulePath/target/classes" folder exists.
     modulePath=D:/workspace/tcc

+	# Optional setting
+    # Output directory
+    # NOTICE: Program would use "__autoAPI" by default.
+    outputPath=__autoAPI

-	# Ncessary setting
+	# Optional setting
 	# Please set your template directory here.
 	# The program would locate freemarker templates including "apidoc_template.ftl", "markdown_template.ftl", "response_json.ftl" and "help.ftl" files under the directory.
+    # If templates are not found under the directory, the program would use the default templates.
+	# Please read the “How to write your own templates” part for more details.
 	templatePath=template

 	# Optional setting
+	# Please set your mock data file path here.
+    # If some data type can not found in this property file, the program will use the default settings.
+	# Please read the “How to use your own mock data” part for more details.
+	mockDataPath=mockData.properties

+	# Optional setting
     # This path is to parse code comments.
 	# It supports more than one path, please split by ';'
     # NOTICE: Program would add "$modulePath/src/main/java" by default.
     commentPath=D:/workspace/tcc/service;D:/workspace/tcc/dto

-	# Optional setting
-    # Output directory
-    # NOTICE: Program would use "__autoAPI" by default.
-    outputPath=__autoAPI

 	# Optional setting
     # Please add your class folder path and the JAR file path here.